Elwinmage/ha-reefbeat-component/README.md

     - auto advance switch (enable/disable)
     - custom advance value: let you select the value of roll advance
     - a press button to manualy advance
+    - can now change the roll form homeassistant.
+For a new full rool please set roll diameter to min (4.0cm).
+It will adjust the size according to your RSMAT version.
+For a started roll enter the value in cm.
 <p align="center">
   <img src="https://github.com/Elwinmage/ha-reefbeat-component/blob/main/doc/img/rsmat.png" alt="Image">
 </p>     -